 Top One Percent Money Is Just One Thing

 Most of us like money because it’s an easy way to keep score.
-If we make over $400,000 a year and have a net worth of over $8,000,000 by age 60, we’re in the top one percent for income and net worth.
+If we make over $500,000 a year and have a net worth of over $11,000,000 by age 60, we’re in the top one percent for income and net worth.
 Hooray!
-Actually, the numbers are likely 15% higher in 2021, so keep on hustling to that $10 million net worth mark!

 But money is a pretty meaningless measure after you’ve got all your needs taken care of.
 Further, a rich person is no more special than someone who has less.